 [music: “The Kiss” by Phildel]

-Ms. Tippett: I’m Krista Tippett and this is On Being.
-Today with theologian, poet, and social healer, Pádraig Ó Tuama and storytelling poet and contemplative, Marilyn Nelson.
+Tippett: I’m Krista Tippett, and this is On Being, today with theologian, poet, and social healer, Pádraig Ó Tuama, and storytelling poet and contemplative, Marilyn Nelson.

-Ms. Tippett: You’ve also talked about this, Marilyn, that poetry is also about silence.
-You said, poetry emerges from silence.
-And something enlightened, it seems to me, about this church, this institution asking a poet to look at their history and to tell it in words that leave room for silence, for what can’t be said.
+You’ve also talked about this, Marilyn: that poetry is also about silence.
+I think you said poetry emerges from silence.
+And something enlightened, it feels to me, about this church, this institution asking a poet to look at their history and to tell it in words that leave room for silence, for what can’t be said.

-Ms. Nelson: One of the poems in my little book about this church history is about a time when the church, the meeting house, was burned down.
-In the poem — it’s my imagination; I hope this happened — everybody in town, the free people, the enslaved people, everybody is rushing around with a bucket brigade, trying to put the fire out.
+Nelson: One of the poems in my little book about this church history is about a time when the church, the meeting house, was burned down.
+And in the poem, it’s my imagination; I hope this happened.
+But in the poem, everybody in town, the free people, the enslaved people, everybody is rushing around with a bucket brigade, trying to put the fire out.
 And I have a couple of lines in which people look into each other’s eyes and see their own fear in each other’s eyes.
-I think that experience of sharing a crisis beyond expression, beyond words; of looking at each other and seeing one’s own experience, is probably — I hope it’s true, anyway.
+And I think that experience of sharing a crisis beyond expression, beyond words, of looking at each other and seeing one’s own experience, is probably — I hope it’s true, anyway.

-Ms. Tippett: Pádraig, you’ve written this daily prayer book for the Corrymeela community.
+Tippett: And Pádraig, you’ve been writing, you’ve written this daily prayer book for the Corrymeela community.
 Just want to talk a little bit about prayer as a form of words.

-Mr. Ó Tuama: I clearly was in an alliterative mood the day that I wrote that.
+Ó Tuama: I clearly was in an alliterative mood, the day that I wrote that.

-Mr. Ó Tuama: “Prayer,” in English, comes from French, “prier” — “to ask.”
+Ó Tuama: I mean, “prayer,” in English, comes from French, “prier”; to ask.
 And I think, sometimes, if it’s understood that prayer is only held by those who have a devotion to a religious understanding, we have limited prayer.
-That’s a limited imagination about what prayer is — because we all ask, and we all come in contact with deep desire, and that, in itself, is an experience of prayer.
-I think, one of the benefits of being part of a tradition where you can find form to put your prayer in is that you can feel like there’s a container for the things that it can be difficult to contain.
+That’s a limited imagination about what prayer is, because we all ask, and we all come in contact with deep desire.
+And that in itself is an experience of prayer.
+And I think one of the benefits of being part of a tradition where you can find form to put your prayer in is that you can feel like there’s a container for the things that it can be difficult to contain.

 So that book builds on a form of prayer that you find in the English-language liturgical traditions.
 The form is called “collect,” which is just the same word as “collect.”
 It’s just a posher, more prayerful way to say “collect.”

-The idea is that you’re collecting your intention and arranging them.
+And the idea is that you’re collecting your intention and arranging them.
 In this form, you’re only allowed to ask one thing.
 And I think the form of collect is, in the English-language written tradition, as robust as sonnet, because it’s really clear.
 There’s five steps to it.
 They don’t have to follow a particular pentameter or any kind of rhythm, but they follow a progress.
-You name the God that you’re speaking to; and then, you say something more — a little bit like some character development.
-Then you name your request.
-And then, you give a reason for your request, which folds back into the top.
-Then you finish with a little bird of praise.
+You name the God that you’re speaking to.
+And then you say something more, a little bit like some character development.
+And then you name your request.
+And then you give a reason for your request, which folds back into the top.
+And then you finish with a little bird of praise.

-I remember once being part of a group, we were speaking about prayer, and somebody said, “My prayer is, I’d like to laugh again.”
-And there was such vulnerability to say that to a roomful of people, “I’d like to laugh again.”
+I remember once being part of a group, and somebody — we were speaking about prayer, and somebody said, “My prayer is, I’d like to laugh again.”
+And there was such vulnerability, to say that to a roomful of people, “I’d like to laugh again.”
 I’d like to laugh again — five words.
 But there’s an entire life wrapped into those small five words.
-The compassion and kindness in that room — that was prayer.
-And if we can treat it as if God’s listening, well, then, we might find a way within which God is listening because of what we’re creating in the room.
+And the compassion and kindness in that room, that was prayer.
+And if we can treat it as if God’s listening, well, then, we might find a way within which God is listening, because of what we’re creating in the room.

-Ms. Tippett: And Marilyn, you’ve taught contemplative practice to college students, and when you and I spoke before, you talked about doing contemplative practice with West Point cadets.
-You often write about Abba Jacob, who, I think — did you go to college with him?
+Tippett: And Marilyn, you’ve taught contemplative practice to college students, and when you and I spoke before, you talked about doing contemplative practice with West Point cadets.
+And you often write about Abba Jacob, who, I think — did you go to college with him?
 Is that right?
 You went to college with him, and then he grew up to be Abba Jacob.

-Ms. Nelson: In my intuition, prayer is less speaking than it is listening.
+Nelson: I think, in my intuition, prayer is less speaking than it is listening.
 And I feel that my deepest experiences of prayer have been experiences of shutting up and listening.

 A friend of mine who is a minister was at a retreat once.
-The whole time during the retreat, they would talk, and then they would go to their rooms and pray.
-He was always talking to God.
-And at one point, during his long talks to God, he heard a voice say, “Shut up and let me love you.”
+He said, and the whole time during the retreat, they would talk, and then they would go to their rooms and pray.
+And he was always talking to God.
+And at one point during his long talks to God, he heard a voice say, “Shut up and let me love you.”

 [music: “Marumbari” by Huma-Huma]

-I’m Krista Tippett and this is On Being.
-Today, with Marilyn Nelson and Pádraig Ó Tuama.
-Marilyn is a poet and contemplative and the daughter of one of the last Tuskegee Airmen.
-She excavates stories that would rather stay hidden yet lead us into new life.
-Pádraig is a theologian and poet and leader of Corrymeela, a singular community in Northern Ireland’s process of moving beyond violence.
-We spoke at the 2018 On Being Gathering.
+I’m Krista Tippett, and this is On Being, today with Marilyn Nelson and Pádraig Ó Tuama.
+Marilyn is an esteemed poet and contemplative, and she’s the daughter of one of the last class of Tuskegee Airmen.
+She excavates stories that would rather stay hidden, yet lead us into new life.
+Pádraig is a theologian and poet and the host of the podcast Poetry Unbound.
+He was a community leader of Corrymeela, a heart of Northern Ireland’s process of moving beyond violence.
+We spoke together at the 2018 On Being Gathering.

-Ms. Tippett: Let’s talk among ourselves for 20 minutes or so.
-We’re gonna start over on this side of the room and we’ll move around a little bit.
+Let’s talk among ourselves for 20 minutes or so.
+I think we’re going to start over on this side of the room, and we’ll move around a little bit.

-Audience Member 2: Good morning, beautiful people.
+Audience Member 1: Good morning, beautiful people.
 So poetry can also be very heady.
 We were talking about how, as people who use words, we also know their limitations.
-What I’m seeking is, really, your thoughts, if you have any, around embodied prayer.
-I’m reminded of the Benedictine nuns who said that it takes our soul time to arrive, whenever we travel somewhere, and what helps you to arrive is to do an embodied prayer.
-I just wanted to know if you had thoughts around what that meant for you.
+And so what I’m seeking is really your thoughts, if you have any, around embodied prayer.
+I’m reminded of the Benedictine nuns who said that it takes our soul time to arrive, whenever we travel somewhere, and so that what helps you to arrive is to do an embodied prayer.
+And so I just wanted to know if you had thoughts around what that meant for you.
 Do you ever have movement when you’re trying to write something?
 Does movement help you when you get stuck?
-Things along those lines.
-Just trying to pick your brain a little.
+So, things along those lines; just trying to pick your brain a little.

-I think the liturgical traditions across so many of the world’s religions do that by kneeling or standing, and while that can seem suffocating, it is also a way to try to respond with the body — that it isn’t just only standing or sitting; it is the fact that you’re moving.
+I mean, I think the liturgical traditions across so many of the world’s religions do that by kneeling or standing, and while that can seem suffocating, it is also a way to try to respond with the body; that it isn’t just only standing or sitting, it is the fact that you’re moving.

-Walking a labyrinth is another way of, I think, giving up the urge to control and just being in the body and letting the body be the prayer.
-And then, since Krista mentioned my friend Abba Jacob, he does things — I guess he would call them meditations — in which he takes people on hikes, and you’re just sort of following him.
-And he’s cutting across fields and walking through weeds up to your chest, and you’re walking around after him, thinking, “What is he doing?
+And there was some other point I was going — ah, yes.
+Walking a labyrinth is another way of, I think, giving up the urge to control and just being in the body, and letting the body be the prayer.
+And then since Krista mentioned my friend Abba Jacob, he does things — I guess he would call them meditations — in which he takes people on hikes, and you’re just sort of following him.
+And he’s cutting across fields and walking through weeds up to your chest, and you’re walking around after him, thinking, what is he doing?
 Does he have an idea?
-Is there a plan?”
+Is there a plan?
 No, the point of it is just, you are following.
-You’re just with him, and he’s doing a completely random march through the wilderness.
+You’re just kind of with him, and he’s doing a completely random march through the wilderness.

-Audience Member 3: I just want to thank you for what you’re doing here.
+Audience Member 2: Thanks.
+I just want to thank you for what you’re doing here.
 You’ve both talked about how poetry creates space within forms.
-So I wonder how your contemplative practice and your poetry create a space for you as a way of being in the world, as a way of being awake in the world, and for your activism in the world.
+So I wonder how your contemplative practice and your poetry create a space for you, as a way of being in the world, as a way of being awake in the world, and for your activism in the world.

-Ms. Nelson: Let’s see.
-My first thought is, the safe space created by form.
-If you choose to write in form, the form gives you a kind of safe space; you can reach out from behind the form and say something really hot and then pull back.
-I have a long poem about the lynching of Emmett Till, which is written in a very tight form.
+Nelson: Let’s see.
+My first thought is the safe space created by form.
+If you choose to write in form, the form gives you a kind of safe space.
+You can reach out from behind the form and say something really hot and then pull back.
+And I have a long poem about the lynching of Emmett Till, which is written in a very tight form.
 I don’t think I could’ve written about this subject if I hadn’t written about it in a form that offered me a kind of protection.

 Let me see.
 Your question had a lot of different components.